ajheikki/coursera-GettingAndCleaningData/CodeBook.md

 Data transformations implemented in run_analysis.R script
 =============================
+There are 5 parts:

 #Section 1.
 Merge the training and the test sets to create one data set.

-After setting the source directory for the files, read into tables the data located in
+After setting the source directory for the files, the script reads in tables located in

     features.txt
     activity_labels.txt